ateneva/dbt-data-transformations/dbt/README.md

 ## Model Development guidelines

+- **TRY AVOIDING REPETITION** by making use of jinja templates - <https://docs.getdbt.com/guides/advanced/using-jinja>

-- **USE** incremental models as much as possible to avoid processing huge volumes of data
+- **DO USE** [incremental models](https://docs.getdbt.com/docs/build/incremental-models) as much as possible to avoid processing huge volumes of data
-  - in-built incremental

-- **TRY AVOID REPETITION** by making use of jinja templates - <https://docs.getdbt.com/guides/advanced/using-jinja>
+- **DO explore** what [`incremental_strategy` configs](https://docs.getdbt.com/docs/build/incremental-strategy) are available for your SQL dialect and consider their impact on cost generation

+- **DO** stick to the `SQL Best Practices` applicable to your database provider (DBT does not solve for bad SQL/SQL anti-pattens)

 ---

-## In-built Materialization
+## Native Materialization Strategies

 1. `view`         - equivalent to the combination of `DROP` and `CREATE VIEW AS`
 2. `table`        - equivalent to the combination of `DROP` and `CREATE TABLE AS`
 3. `incremental`  - equivalent to `INSERT` and `UPDATE` statements depending on if a record is found
 4. `ephemeral`    - equivalent to a `CTE`

-**PROs and CONs** of using each can be found on [dbt in-built materialization](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations)
+**PROs and CONs** of using each can be found on <https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations>

 ### What if the columns of my incremental model change?